Report an Error

 We recommend the ATI Radeon X800 GTO AGP for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is rated at 49 W maximum.
+Being a single-slot card, the ATI Radeon X800 GTO AGP draws power from 1x Molex power connectors, with power draw rated at 49 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X800 GTO AGP is connected to the rest of the system using an AGP 8x interface.

 ||Oct 1st, 2005